Poomon001/Poomon/readME.md

 # Yearbook-Baby-Gallery
 Yearbook Baby Gallery is a dynamic website that is utilized to display and manage photos.
-It means to give Yearbook's members easier time to collect and manage childhood photos uploaded by grad students.
+It means to give Yearbook's members an easier time to collect and manage childhood photos uploaded by grad students.

-My partner and I had decided to carry on a final programming project before we graduated from highschool.
-Our programming teacher, who is the school Yearbook conselor, suggested this project to us, and we decided to do so.
+My partner and I had decided to carry on a final programming project before we graduated from high school.
+Our programming teacher, who is the school Yearbook counselor, suggested this project to us, and we decided to do so.

 Check out this link: [https://yearbook-gallery.herokuapp.com/](https://yearbook-gallery.herokuapp.com/)